 What does a positive HPV test mean, anyway?

 Good news!
 There are ways to prevent Human Papillomavirus (HPV) infection from turning into cervical cancer.
 HPV DNA tests are more accurate than the Pap test alone.
 And screening specifically for high risk HPV types, those that can lead to cervical cancer, is one way to prevent disease from developing.
 But should you panic if you get a positive HPV test?
 The answer is no, and know that your situation can vary, depending upon age, screening history, and other factors.
 It’s always better to know, so you can take the necessary follow-up steps recommended by your healthcare provider.

 My story, from the beginning

 Since her experience with HPV and cervical pre-cancer, Danielle is an active advocate for patient awareness, education, and a call to eliminate stigma around HPV and cervical cancer.
 She is the author of the book "Losing It: The Semi-Scandalous Story of an Ex-Virgin," based on her own experience.
-After receiving an irregular Pap test result and testing positive for HPV, Danielle was diagnosed with cervical precancer.
+After receiving an irregular Pap test result and testing positive for high-risk HPV, Danielle was diagnosed with cervical precancer.
 Danielle describes her confusion, fear and follow up treatment to prevent her disease from progressing.
 Most recently, Danielle has been vlogging, to reach women around the world with facts about HPV and cervical cancer prevention.